ansible-middleware/jws/README.md

     vars:
       ...
+      tomcat_install_method: rhn_zipfiles
+      jws_version: 5.6.0
       tomcat_zipfile: jws-5.6.0-application-server.zip
       native_zipfile: jws-5.6.0-application-server-RHEL8-x86_64.zip

-Note that if you respect the naming convention above for the file name, you can just provide the JWS version instead of those two paths:
+Note that if you respect the naming convention above for the file name, which is the default filename as set by the RHN download, you can just provide the JWS version instead of those two paths:

     vars:
       ...